 The good thing is, not all legacy systems have to be replaced.
 There are many ways to manage this transition.
 One way is to engage hybrid vendors to handle it without disrupting the current systems.

-4. Inter-agency Coordination
+4. Inter-agency coordination

 Online portals are simply a representation of different government ministries and agencies on the internet.

 So, the system will be as simple as the knowledge and understanding of people building it.
-This is the reason that government ministries and agencies need a proper plan that depicts their vision and goals.
+This is the reason that government ministries and agencies need a proper plan that reflects their vision and goals.
 This plan can finally be shifted to a digital version easily.

 Ensuring that the systems used by all agencies are interconnected would eliminate data siloes and truly enable digital citizenship.
 With data aligned across all ministries, public service agents would be able to access accurate and relevant information to help and communicate with citizens.